voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 But in a liquid democracy, when 51% of voters choose the same representative, exactly 51% of the voting power flows to them.
 And alternative candidates keep a voice proportional to their supporters.

-This means that a liquid democracy can include many more perspectives than our current electoral process allows.
+Liquid democracy can include many more perspectives than an electoral process allows.

 ---------